KaranPatelDev/model-to-classify-waste-into-different-categories/README.md

 ## 🌟 Project Overview

 This project focuses on developing a Convolutional Neural Network (CNN) model for classifying waste images into nine distinct material types.
-By automating the waste sorting process, we aim to enhance recycling efficiency and contribute to environmental sustainability.
+By automating the waste sorting process, I aim to enhance recycling efficiency and contribute to environmental sustainability.

 ### 🎯 Objective